This recipe for lemon bars is quick to make, and everyone loves them!

 For the Crust:

-- Mix the flour, powdered sugar, and salt together.
-Cut the butter into the mix until crumbly and then press into the bottom of the pan.
+- In a mixing bowl, combine flour, ½ cup powdered sugar, and salt.
+Cut the butter into the mixture until crumbly and then press into the bottom of the pan.

 - Bake for 15-18 minutes until lightly golden.
 Meanwhile, make the filling.